Brain-Tumor-Segmentation-ENSET/front-end/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Further help
+## Further Help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Test the Deployed Frontend

+Explore the deployed frontend [here : Brain TS N7](https://braints-n7.netlify.app/explore).